Seeing a PT First for LBP Lowers Overall Costs, Reduces Chances of Later Opioid Prescription

 The study, published in Health Services Research (abstract only available for free), tracked private insurance information from nearly 150,000 patients for 1 year after an initial visit for LBP.
 Researchers were interested in identifying any differences in the kind of health care used and how much it cost over the course of a year among patients who saw a physical therapist (PT) first, those who saw a PT at a later time after an initial visit with another provider, and those who never visited a PT during the study period.
 To qualify for the study, patients had to have no prior history of LBP, back surgery, or other conditions that may have caused back pain.

-The conclusion: patients with LBP who received care from a PT first experienced lower out-of-pocket, pharmacy, and outpatient costs after 1 year and reduced their likelihood of receiving an opioid prescription by 87% compared with patients who never visited a PT.
+The conclusion: Seeing a PT First for LBP Lowers Overall Costs, Reduces Chances of Later Opioid Prescription, and lowers out-of-pocket, pharmacy, and outpatient costs after 1 year and reduced their likelihood of receiving an opioid prescription by 87% compared with patients who never visited a PT.
 The PT-first group also was associated with a 28% lower probability of having imaging services and 15% lower odds of making a visit to an emergency department.
 The results caught the attention of National Public Radio, the Orlando Sentinel, and other media outlets.

 The cost savings for the PT-first group weren’t across the board, however; researchers found that patients who visited a PT first recorded higher provider costs during the study period, a difference authors believe may be related to “a higher frequency of visits that are common for physical therapy care.”
 However, authors point out, those higher costs are offset by the lower outpatient and pharmacy costs among the PT-first group.